JoyceLin2020/CATCH-ME-IF-YOU-CAN-/README.md

 # CATCH ME IF YOU CAN !
-An original two-player game written using python (pygame).
+An original two-player game written using Python (PyGame).
 The game file is Final game 1.py
+Must install PyGame in order to run the game.

 # Instruction
 ![](Images/Instructions.png)